AndreSteenveld/server-boilerplate/README.md

 [sinon](http://sinonjs.org/) - Standalone test spies, stubs and mocks for JavaScript.
 No dependencies, works with any unit testing framework.

 [flow](http://flowtype.org) - (in combination with the appropriate babel transforms) Flow is a static type checker for JavaScript.
 It can be used to catch common bugs in JavaScript programs before they run.

+[yeoman](http://yeoman.io/) - A generator is basically a plugin that can be run with the `yo` command to scaffold complete projects or useful parts.

 ## Babel